Government makes "restriction-testing declaration" and issues compulsory testing notice in respect of specified "restricted area" in Sham Shui Po

 If staying in the "restricted area" will cause unreasonable hardship to individuals who are not residents in the area when the declaration takes effect, government officers may exercise discretion and allow that person to leave the area after considering the individual circumstances.
 That person must have followed the instructions to undergo testing and leave his/her personal information for contact purposes.

-The Home Affairs Department has set up a hotline (Tel: 2835 1473) which will start operation at 8pm today for residents restricted by the declaration to make enquiries and seek assistance.
+The Sham Shui Po District Office has set up a hotline (Tel: 9384 7513) which starts operation at 7pm today for residents restricted by the declaration to make enquiries and seek assistance.
 The Social Welfare Department will also provide assistance to the affected persons.

 The Government appeals to persons subject to compulsory testing for their full co-operation by registering and undergoing testing, and waiting for the results patiently at home.
 The Government will strictly follow up on whether the persons concerned have complied with the compulsory testing notices and "restriction-testing declaration".
 Any person who fails to comply with the compulsory testing notices commits an offence and may be fined a fixed penalty of $5,000.
 The person would also be issued with a compulsory testing order requiring him or her to undergo testing within a specified time frame.
 Failure to comply with the compulsory testing order or the "restriction-testing declaration" is an offence and the offender would be liable to a fine at level 4 ($25,000) and imprisonment for six months.